What we would have jumped at a couple of years ago seems a bit underwhelming this year.

 To summarise, however you choose to build relationships, be transparent, accessible and refer people if appropriate to your industry, thus building not only your credibility, but also your association as a considerate and valuable contact.

-In an age of information overload, I truly believe to create genuine connection we are stronger together and by honouring the above traits and joining forces exactly as we are, we not only build recession proof businesses, but create a movement of change makers and thought influencers that can change the world for the better.
+In an age of information overload, I truly believe to create genuine connection we are stronger together and by honouring the above traits and joining forces exactly as we are, we not only build recession proof businesses, but create a movement of change makers and thought influencers that can change the world for the better and are key to your business success.